golevelup/nestjs/packages/rabbitmq/README.md

 By default, the library tries to do its best to give you the control on errors if you want and to do something sensible by default.

-This is done with the `errorHandler` property that is availble both in RPC and RabbitSubscribe.
+This is done with the `errorHandler` property that is available both in RPC and RabbitSubscribe.

 ```typescript
   @RabbitSubscribe({